laprade117/interactive-unet/README.md

 - **Shift + Mouse Wheel**: Zoom in and out

 ### DTU Thinlinc Setup

 1. Activate an interactive GPU session:
 `sxm2sh -X`

-2. Create a virtual environment:
+2. Create a conda environment:
-`python3 -m venv env`
+`conda create --name unet python=3.12`

 3. Activate the environment:
-`source env/bin/activate`
+`conda activate unet`

 4. Install the tool:
 `pip install git+https://github.com/laprade117/interactive-unet`

+5. Launch the tool:
+`interactive-unet`

 Currently, you can only access the tool from the browser within the the ThinLinc Client.
 External usage is not working yet.